oxidane/tmuxomatic/README.md

 Copyright 2013-2014, Oxidane.
 All rights reserved.

-The `windowgram` source is presently not licensed for use outside the tmuxomatic project.
-For more information, including future plans for an open source license, please see the `windowgram.py` file.
+The `windowgram` module is presently not licensed for use outside the tmuxomatic project.
+For more information, including future plans for an open source license, please see the file `windowgram.py`.

 All other source is distributed under the [BSD 3-Clause License](http://opensource.org/licenses/BSD-3-Clause).
 The copyright and license must be included with any use, modification, or redistribution of the source.
 See the license for details.